JamesS237/node-hlld/README.md

 - Client-side hash
 - Bulk operations when possible
 - Maintain a set of open connections to the server
+- Better API documentation and test coverage
+- Add more TODOs :wink:

 ## Licence
 MIT